HappyChenghan/HappyChenghan.github.io/_pages/about.md

   - /about.html
 ---

-I am a phd in CS, Northwest university (China).
-My research interests include wireless sensing, wireless communications, IoT device security, and programmable metasurface applications.
+I am a phd in the Department of Computer Science and Technology, Northwest university (China), under supervisor of Prof. Xiaojiang Chen.
+My research interests include wireless sensing, wireless communications, IoT device security, and programmable metasurface applications.you can contact me by Email: jiangchenghan@stumail.nwu.edu.cn.